-- 1. All stalls will be completed no lower than 1500 feet AGL

-- 2. Complete pre-maneuver CHAPS checklist

-- 3. Stabilize A/C (Heading, Altitude, Airspeed)

-- 4. Reduce Power to 1200 RPM

-- 5. Adjust pitch to maintain altitude

-- 6. As airspeed approaches liftoff speed (approx.60 KIAS)

-- a.
-Smoothly add full power

-- b.
-Slowly increase pitch attitude

-- 7. Announce "Stall" or "Impending Stall" as appropriate and initiate recovery

-- a.
-Full Stall (required for Private Pilots)

-- i.
-A sudden loss of control effectiveness occurs, excessive sink rate, or sudden nose pitch down with full up elevator is experienced.

-- b.
-Impending Stall (required for Commercial Pilots)

-- i.
-The first indication of a stall (ie stall horn / light)

-- 8. Recovery

-- a.
-Reduce pitch attitude

-- b.
-Level wings

-- c.
-Pitch for Vx (60 KIAS) or Vy (79 KIAS) attitude depending on obstacles

-- i.
-Minimize altitude loss

-- ii.
-Establish Positive Rate of Climb

-- 9. Resume Normal Cruise
+- 1. All stalls will be completed no lower than 1500 feet AGL - 2.
+Complete pre-maneuver checklist and clearing turns - 3.
+Stabilize aircraft (Heading, Altitude, Airspeed) - 4.
+Reduce Power to 1500 RPM - 5.
+Adjust pitch to maintain altitude - 6.
+As airspeed approaches liftoff speed (approx. 60 KIAS) - a.
+Smoothly add full power - b.
+Maintain coordinated flight with rudder (use caution to avoid spin!) - c.
+Slowly increase pitch attitude - 7.
+Announce "Stall" and initiate recovery at the occurrence of one of the following: - a.
+"Onset" Stall Conditions (Commercial) - i.
+The first buffet, or rapid decay of control effectiveness - b.
+Full Stall (Private) - i.
+A sudden loss of control effectiveness occurs, excessive sink rate, or sudden nose pitch down with full up elevator is experienced - 8.
+Recovery - a.
+Reduce pitch attitude - b.
+Level wings - c.
+Pitch for Vx (63 KIAS) or Vy (79 KIAS) attitude depending on obstacles